 Here are the two formulas we typically use for public companies.

-1 - Enterprise Value = (Fully Diluted Shares * Current Stock Price) plus Debt (long and short term, including capital leases) less any option exercise proceeds for unexercised, in-the-money options included in Fully Diluted Shares less cash & marketable securities.
-We try to exclude from Fully Diluted Shares all out-of-the-money options and warrants.
-[UPDATE 9/8/10: We changed our calculation to subtract off cash and marketable securities as noted.]
+1 - Enterprise Value = (Outstanding Shares * Current Stock Price) plus Debt (long and short term, including capital leases) less cash & marketable securities.
+[UPDATE 9/8/10: We changed our calculation to subtract off cash and marketable securities as noted.
+UPDATE 3/11/18: We're no longer using fully diluted shares and option exercise proceeds in the calculations.]

 While the formula many use is probably something similar to #1, we also look at #2 as some companies have unusual balance sheet items that can distort the result of #1. #2 may also be more applicable when you are trying to look at valuations for asset purchase transactions where the bulk of current assets and total liabilities are left behind with the seller (as in hosting.)
-Circumstances may also dictate using a hybrid formula to ensure a logical result.
+It is also important to keep an eye on the amount of un-exercised, in the money options as these can distort valuation as well.
+Circumstances may dictate using a hybrid formula to ensure a logical result.

 As always, if you have any questions please do not hesitate to contact us.